TerekliTahaBerk/TerekliTahaBerk/README.md

 - Email: terekli@tahaberk.com
 - Phone: +90 537 795 44 34

 ## Support My Work
-If this project inspired you, provided ideas for your own portfolio, or helped in any way, please consider [buying me a coffee](http://buymeacoffee.com/tahaberkterekli) ❤️.
+If this project inspired you, provided ideas for your own portfolio or helped in any way, please consider [buying me a coffee](buymeacoffee.com/tahaberkterekli) ❤️.
 Your support motivates me to keep creating and sharing valuable content!

 ---
 🔗 Let's ideate, innovate, and build cool expericnes with AI.
 Reach out for collaborations or simply to chat!